 After already having visited an Elephant Sanctuary, taken a Thai cooking class and wasted an entire day by just hanging out at the hostel and walking through the streets of Chiang Mai, I had one full day left before the morning after my flight to Krabi would leave.

 And I really wanted to visit the White Temple in Chiang Rai.
 You might have seen the picture of the beautiful white temple when you were still planning your trip to Thailand.
-I have, however, did not now where exactly it was located but I knew it was somewhere in the North of Thailand.
+I have, however, did not know where exactly it was located but I knew it was somewhere in the North of Thailand.

 I was thinking if I should spend my money on a zip lining tour but also thought it was too expensive for only lasting half a day.
-Instead I went to the travel agency and asked if they were offering trips to the white temple.
+Instead, I went to the travel agency and asked if they were offering trips to the white temple.
 And if you have the time, a tour to Chiang Rai and the White Temple should also be included in your Thailand itinerary.

 And it was not only the temple itself, but they were offering full day trips that would also take you to the Hot springs, Black Temple, Long Neck village and the Golden Triangle, where the country boarders of Thailand, Myanmar and Laos meet.
-This tour sounded really interesting and I booked it for a price of around 1000 Thai Baht (= 26,46 euros), which included transfer and lunch.
+This tour sounded fascinating and I booked it for a price of around 1000 Thai Baht (= 26,46 euros), which included transfer and lunch.

 The next day I got picked up at 7am in front of the hostel I was staying at.
-It took about another hour to pick up all the other passengers and then a 1,5 hour car ride to the hot springs.
+It took about another hour to pick up all the other passengers and then a 1.5 hour car ride to the hot springs.
 We stopped, got out of the car and took some pictures of some water fountains.
 It was nice but not the most interesting place I have been at and after a couple of minutes we continued our ride.
-Half an hour later we arrived at the white temple. the main reason why I wanted to go on this tour in the first place.
+Half an hour later, we arrived at the white temple.
+The main reason why I wanted to go on this tour in the first place.

 The White Temple in Chiang Rai